-I love the look of a painted canvas background, with its destressed scruffiness that looks great behind a stylized subject.
+I love the look of a painted canvas background, with its distressed scruffiness that looks great behind a stylised subject.
 It’s a style that’s found favour with some of the top portrait photographers in the world, and some of the best publications, too, from Vanity Fair to Harper’s Bazaar.

 These UK-made backgrounds feel anything but cheap, however.
 Patterns are printed (as opposed to painted) on heavy 280gsm fabric that doesn’t crease and rolls easy for storage.
 When shooting, I suspended them from a pair of purpose-built background clips that came with a Manfrotto background stand – other brands are available!

 The canvas backgrounds come rolled in a tube but are sufficiently heavyweight not to retain their curve when unpacked; they flatten out pretty much straight away.
 You can use the cardboard tubes the backgrounds shipped in to store them when they’re not used.
-Talking of shipping, order from Photography Background Club’s website and you’ll get free one-day shipping on orders of £50.
+Talking of shipping, order from Club Backdrops’ website and you’ll get free one-day shipping on orders of £50.

 Of the patterns I tried, I liked the ‘Nola Marsh’ best – it’s distressed enough to provide just enough detail and texture behind a subject, without hogging too much of the attention itself.
 Unlike the company’s vinyl background, the canvas backgrounds benefit from being lit with a dedicated light, unless your subject is very close to them.

-For more information, please visit the Photography Background Club website.
+For more information, please visit the Club Backdrops website.